---- The Rapture (Catching-away) of the Church (Saints) ----

 10. To permit the revelation of the Antichrist (2 Th.
 2:7; Rev. 4:1).

-Five (5) raptures in the 1st resurrection
+Five (5) Raptures in the 1st Resurrection

 1. Christ and the many saints that were resurrected after His resurrection (1 Cor.
 15:20, 23; Mat.
 27:52-53; Eph.
 4:8-10).